 WriterZen is another excellent keyword research tool for content marketers.
-One very reason why I listed it here is the ability to find low competitive keywords with high ranking potential on Google SERP for your location.
+One very reason I listed it here is the ability to find lower competitive keywords with high ranking potential on Google SERP for your location.

 For instance, you can filter keywords based on the length of words, Allintitle metric in Google SERP, and KGR (Keyword Golden Ratio).

 WriterZen has improved the original Keyword Golden Ratio (KGR) with new parameters to make it accurate and valid for keywords with over 250 monthly search volumes.